2018 AGM Minutes

 Chairman – George Foweraker

-GF welcomed the 20 members in attendance to the 2017 annual general meeting and thanked everyone for their support over the preceding year and in attending the regular monthly sessions and other club activities.
+GF welcomed the 16 members in attendance to the 2018 Annual General Meeting and thanked everyone for their support over the preceding year and in attending the regular monthly sessions and other club activities.

-Club member were reminded who the relevant committee members are and the valuable role of the committee in ensuring the running of the club for all involved:
+Club members were reminded who the relevant committee members are and the valuable role of the committee in ensuring the running of the club for all involved:

 • Secretary – Ray Blake